-A botanist designed that layout of trees in Soldiers’ National Cemetery.
-Each species of tree is labeled for visitors.
+Botanist William Saunders designed that layout of trees in Soldiers’ National Cemetery.
+He selected the species of trees and designed their placement to frame the semi-circular graves of about 3,600 Gettysburg soldiers.
 In this article, we offer a collage of photographs.

 Trees in Soldiers’ National Cemetery – A Photo Gallery